 St. Andrew’s House

 Through the Anglican Communion Office at the United Nations in New York, the voices of the global Anglican Communion are heard at the only international organisation of its kind - the UN.
 The office pursues this ministry in two ways: by engaging in the work of the United Nations in key areas of concern and by bringing the experience, goals, and vision of the UN to the Anglican Communion.

 The Anglican Communion opened its UN office in New York in 1991.
 The first Anglican Observer at the UN was the Most Reverend Sir Paul Reeves of New Zealand.
 He was succeeded by the Rt.
 Rev James Ottley of Panama.
 In 1999 the late Bishop of New York, Paul Moore, held the post as interim before the Rt.
 Rev. Herbert Donovan of New York took over for 2 years.
 From 2001, Archdeacon Taimalelagi Fagamalama Tuatagaloa-Leota of Samoa occupied the post until 2006.
-In 2007, Helen Wangusa of Uganda was appointed Observer, and she served until 2010.
+When Archdeacon Tai returned to Samoa, Canon Douglas Renegar of St. Simons Island, GA and New York became the Interim Observer until Helen Wangusa of Uganda was appointed in 2007.
+She served until 2010.

 The Anglican Communion Office at the UN has been restructured, no longer holding the post of Observer.
 The office now reports directly to the Secretary General of the Anglican Communion on all matters related to its work with the UN.

 Rachel Chardon, Anglican Communion Office at the United Nations

 New York, NY 10017, USA

 Tel: +1 212 716 6262; Fax: +1 212 687 1336